MitchTalmadge/SMS-Assistant/README.md

 # SMS-Assistant
-(WIP) Use SMS to speak with Google Assistant -- useful in off-grid emergencies.
+Get quick internet answers to questions via SMS -- useful in off-grid emergencies.

 # Motivation
 I came up with this idea while on a camping trip in the Ashley National Forest, Utah.
 My SUV had started showing transmission issues and my Chilton manual did not have the information I needed.
 I had no internet service on my phone, but I did have a single bar of SMS cell service.
 I imagined how useful it would be if I could text a question to Google and get some results back.